Jupyter widgets enable interactive data visualization in the Jupyter notebooks.

 view.add_ball_and_stick('not protein', opacity=0.5)

-conda install -c bioconda nglview
+viewconda install -c bioconda nglviewpip install nglview

-A 2-D interactive data visualization library implementing the constructs of the grammar of graphics, bqplot provides a simple API for creating custom user interactions.
+jupyter nbextension enable --py --sys-prefix nglviewA 2-D interactive data visualization library implementing the constructs of the grammar of graphics, bqplot provides a simple API for creating custom user interactions.

 import numpy as np